 A few of the live productions play up the gentility and respect in their relationship - they're like brothers.

-The 2000 version seemed to do this as blatantly as possible.
+The 2000 version seemed to do this as blatantly as possible (some would say it was turned Up to Eleven).
 All the apostles wore tight ripped shirts, leather pants, and very frequently caressed and hugged each other.
 While the women all wore pretty modest ankle length dresses and their hair held in a ratty bun.

 To compare, in the 1973 version Judas' kiss of betrayal is Judas sneaking up from behind, giving Jesus a very quick light peck on the cheek.
 In the 2000 version, the two are looking each other directly in the eyes while crying.
 Then Judas gives him a deep, long, smooch and Jesus responds by briefly wrapping his arms around him before Judas pushes him off.